swimlane/atomic-operator/README.md

 * Assist with downloading the atomic-red-team repository
 * Can be automated further based on a configuration file
 * A command-line and importable Python package
+* Select specific tests when one or more techniques are specified
 * Plus more

 ## Getting Started